 Request Taxpayer Relief

-If you’re in a dire situation financially, you can make a formal request to the CRA to have your interest charges and late-filing penalties waived.
-You can also ask the CRA to accept a late-filed tax return or request a tax reassessment to claim refunds beyond the allowable 3-year period (under ordinary circumstances, the CRA disallows taxpayers from claiming a refund on a return filed three years after its due date).
+If you’re in a dire situation financially, you can make a formal request to the CRA to have your interest charges and late filing penalties waived.
+You can also ask the CRA to accept a late-filed tax return or request a tax reassessment to claim refunds beyond the allowable 3-year period.

 To be eligible for these tax relief provisions, you must prove that you’re unable to fulfill your payment obligations due to: